grafana/plugin-tools/docusaurus/docs/test-a-plugin/getting-started/target-multiple-grafana-versions.md

 ## On your local machine

 In the [installation](./installation.md#start-grafana) guide you saw how to start Grafana by running `npm run server`.
 When running this command, the latest Grafana Enterprise image will be used.
 If you want to target a different version of Grafana in your e2e tests, you can use the `GRAFANA_VERSION` environment variable to specify a version of choice.
+Repeat the process of spinning up a version of Grafana and running your tests to validate against the different versions.

 <Tabs defaultValue="npm">
 <TabItem value="npm">